SuperOfficeDocs/superoffice-docs/user-guide/en/company/in-service/create.md

 3. Enter the phone number, fax number and address including country.

-4. In the **Main contact** list box, select who is to be the main contact for the company.
+4. In the **Main contact** list box, select who should be the main contact for the company.

 5. In the **Priority** list box, select the default [priority][2] to apply to new requests linked to this company.
 This setting will be overridden if a different priority is linked to the contact for a new request.
 Here you can choose between **Low**, **Medium** and **High** or any custom options.